-So on the one hand, it still makes sense to interpret lateral inhibitory filters and oriented cortical filters as possible components of an edge detection system, but we have to allow for considerable uncertainty in the significance of their outputsite. a local edge detector typically has a low signal-to-noise ratio for a variety of ways of defining signals, e.g., whether the causes are geometric or photometric.
+So on the one hand, it still makes sense to interpret lateral inhibitory filters and oriented cortical filters as possible components of an edge detection system, but we have to allow for considerable uncertainty in the significance of their outputs--i.e. a local edge detector typically has a low signal-to-noise ratio for a variety of ways of defining signals, e.g., whether the causes are geometric or photometric.

-For tasks such as object recognition, vision places a higher utility on surface and material edges than on other types.
+For tasks such as object recognition, vision places a higher utility on surface and material edges than on other types, such as shadow edges.
 Surface edges are used differently from material edges.
 Shadow edges are variable yet potentially important for stereo.
 Specular edges are variable, but problematic for stereo because they are at different surface positions for the two eyes.